 Besides, tools for monitoring application performance may be used during product development.
 APM technologies can monitor and analyze synthetic traffic, find constraints, and spot mistakes when implemented in a test or as-live environment.
 Before an application launches, development teams can use actionable insights to address defects that would have been discovered only after the product was launched.
-The fact that IT teams can utilize APM solutions to calculate the amount of infrastructure, processing power, and resources required to maintain applications operating at peak performance is one of the key benefits and a significant consideration metric.
+The fact that IT teams can utilize APM solutions to calculate

+April-June Published by the IEEE Computer Society FeedForward 23 the amount of infrastructure, processing power, and resources required to maintain applications operating at peak performance is one of the key benefits and a significant consideration metric.
 As a result, running expenses are minimized.
 This article identifies, analyses, and evaluates various parameters, factors, and methods organizations can apply to choose the right APM tool to respond to and resolve their operational issues quickly.